Welcome to my 'About Me' page.

 him Bongos, and after seeing the film, my girl friend began

 calling me Bongos.
-I used the nickname when I signed up on eBay.
+I use the nickname on eBay.
+Over the years

-stock photos, it became easier for new dealers trying to list
+descriptions & stock photos, it became easier for dealers

-the latest Britney Spears CD by entering the UPC bar code information.
+to list the latest Britney Spears CD by entering the UPC bar